 Students receiving a “W” grade will likely accrue an overpayment from VA.
 If you receive an administrative withdrawal “UW” for non-attendance, GGU will report the course as withdrawn retroactively to the first day of that term.

 Failing grades “(F)” are reported to the VA including the last date that you were physically present or participating in the class.
-You will incur an overpayment of GI Bill® benefits you received if this date is prior to the last date of the term.
+You will incur an overpayment of GI Bill® benefits you received if this date is prior to the last date of the term for both earned tuition and housing allocations.
+You will be responsible to repay GGU for any earned tuition the VA considers an overpayment of benefits.
 You may retake the class and receive GI Bill® benefits in cases for which a higher grade is required to successfully complete the program.

 Auditing a Class